Our #1 Recommended Mattress

 Best Fiberglass-Free Mattresses

 Saatva uses a wool fire barrier — naturally flame-resistant and chemical-free.
 The Euro pillow top cover is removable for professional cleaning.
 No fiberglass anywhere in the construction.
-White glove delivery, 365-night trial, lifetime warranty. $1,795–$2,295 queen.
+White glove delivery, 100-night trial, 20-year non-prorated warranty. $1,795–$2,295 queen.
+Strong alternative if you specifically want an innerspring coil feel rather than a foam-and-coil hybrid.

 Puffy uses a rayon/silica fire barrier — fiberglass-free.
 CertiPUR-US certified foams.
-101-night trial, lifetime warranty. $1,699 queen.
-Good mid-range option for those who want fiberglass-free without organic premium pricing.
+101-night trial, 20-year non-prorated warranty. $1,699 queen.
+Mid-range option for shoppers who want a confirmed fiberglass-free build without paying organic-latex pricing.
+Note: rayon/silica is technically fiberglass-free but the silica dust handling on returned units is still something to be aware of.

 Nectar uses a rayon fire sock — confirmed fiberglass-free.
 CertiPUR-US certified.
-365-night trial, lifetime warranty. $1,499 queen.
+100-night trial, 20-year non-prorated warranty. $1,499 queen.
 Accessible price for a confirmed fiberglass-free hybrid.
+Lowest premium in this list, makes sense if budget is the primary constraint.

 What If My Mattress Already Has Fiberglass?